fcsonline/cargo-permissions/README.md

 packages in crates.io we need to enforce as many as possible approaches to detect any kind of vulnerability.

-Crates.io, as many other package repositories have the challange to keep all the available packages in a reliable and secure way.
-Developers and users of these repositories put a lot of confidence in repository mantainers.
+Crates.io, as many other package repositories have the challenge to keep all the available packages in a reliable and secure way.
+Developers and users of these repositories put a lot of confidence in repository maintainers.

-With the increase use of dependencies between packages, the risk of vulnerability propagation increases.
-A small security problem in a famous crate, can lead to a huge problem in many projects.
+With the increased use of dependencies between packages, the risk of vulnerability propagation increases.
+A small security problem in a famous crate can lead to a huge problem in many projects.
 We have seen many security problems like this one in other platforms like NPM.

 This package tries to minimize the impact of a known set of risky use cases,